orthanc-mirrors/orthanc-book/Sphinx/source/users/advanced-rest.rst

 ``JobsHistorySize`` option).

 By default, Orthanc saves the jobs into its database (check out the ``SaveJobs`` option).
-If Orthanc is stopped then relaunched, the jobs whose processing was not finished are automatically put into the queue of pending tasks.
+Jobs are saved every 10 seconds and when Orthanc stops.
+If Orthanc is stopped then relaunched, the jobs whose processing was not finished are automatically put into the queue of pending tasks or resumed if they were being processed when Orthanc stopped.
 The command-line option ``--no-jobs`` can also be used to prevent the loading of jobs from the database upon the launch of Orthanc.

 Note that the queue of pending jobs has a maximum size (check out the ``LimitJobs`` option).
 When this limit is reached, the addition of new